It is easy. Simply request your personalised illustration and application pack online or contact us on 0117 980 9940 for more information.

 You are responsible for ensuring there is always sufficient cash in your Vantage SIPP drawdown account to meet your requested income payments.
-Any investments which need to be sold in order to ensure this should be sold before the 10th of the month in which the payment is due, to guarantee your income.
 Where there is insufficient cash in your account for us to meet a requested income payment in full, a reduced payment of the cash available will be made.
 No payment will be made where the reduced payment is less than £50.
 Please refer to our factsheet: How to manage cash in your drawdown account to meet income payments and fees for more information.

 Yes, you can transfer a drawdown plan to another drawdown provider.
 HMRC regulations do not permit the partial transfer of drawdown arrangements, so all of the funds in an arrangement must be transferred at the same time to the same provider.

 There are various options for passing the fund to your beneficiaries, some of which may be tax free.
 You can change your nominated beneficiaries at any time in line with your changing circumstances.

 You have the right to cancel drawdown within 30 days of first setting up your account.
 To cancel, please write to us at the address below within 30 days of your drawdown plan being set up.

 Hargreaves Lansdown, 1 College Square South, Anchor Road, Bristol BS1 5HL